Wild-League/old-api/docs/database/account.md

 **Version history:** 0.0.1 - added

 ## Type
-**Description:** Define the user type of the account, can also be understood as [actor type](https://www.w3.org/TR/activitystreams-vocabulary/#actor-types).
+**Description:** Define the user type of the user, can also be understood as [actor type](https://www.w3.org/TR/activitystreams-vocabulary/#actor-types).

 **Default:** Person